canonical/cloud-init/doc/rtd/reference/merging.rst

      - bash3
      - bash4

-Merging is not enabled by default.
-There are two ways to do so:
+By default, merging is limited to recursively adding keys that do not exist yet.
+There are two ways to enable more advanced merging strategies:

 1. In cloud-config YAML configuration, two keys will be checked: ``merge_how``, and ``merge_type`` (in this order).
 Their value should be either a format